Murder of Sally Anne Bowman: Investigation and trial

 On 28 June 2006, 35-year-old Croydon man Mark Dixie was arrested on suspicion of murdering Bowman.
 He was charged with Bowman's murder and remanded in custody to await trial.
 This development came after police discovered a DNA link to the murder, having taken a DNA swab from Dixie when they arrested him two weeks earlier for allegedly being involved in a brawl at the pub where he was working as a chef.

 After more than eighteen months on remand, Dixie went on trial at the Old Bailey in the City of London on 4 February 2008, charged with the murder of Sally Anne Bowman.
-He admitted to having sex with her after finding her on the ground outside her home, but denied murdering her; and said that he did not realise she was dead or dying when he found her.
+He admitted to having sex with her after finding her on the ground outside her home, but denied murdering her; and said that he did not realize she was dead or dying when he found her.

 Dixie was found guilty of Bowman's murder by a unanimous verdict on 22 February 2008 after three hours of jury deliberation.
 At the Old Bailey later that day, Judge Gerald Gordon sentenced Dixie to life imprisonment with a minimum term of 34 years, meaning that he is unlikely to be considered for parole until at least 2040, when he will be seventy years of age.
 This is among the longest minimum terms ever imposed upon a single murderer in the UK.
 It was subsequently revealed that Dixie was already a convicted serial sex offender.